Wancle Thermal Immersion Circulator Review

 If you are shopping for a sous vide on a limited budget, then we think the Wancle is a worthy option.

-The Wancle Immersion Circulator isn't a bad sous vide by any means but it just can't match the performance of the top-tier models.
+The Wancle Immersion Circulator isn't a bad sous vide by any means, but it just can't match the performance of the top-tier models.
 It's a great bargain option, usually found offered at substantially less than its list price, and gets the job done.
+One aspect of the Wancle that made it stand out from most other sous vides is how bulky it is, with a significantly larger carrying handle than most models.
+It also can be a little pricey given its performance, with top-tier products costing about the same but offering more functionality in a smaller package.

 — Michelle Powell and David Wise